So You Want To Be A CEO?

 - Seeing things for yourself deepens your understanding of what’s going on and allows you to see where first hand how things are going.
 You’ll learn much about the reported pressures in a department by visiting it and talking to the staff who work there.

-- Meeting people who are working at the front line allows you to communicate directly with them any key messages you’re keen for people to hear.
+- Meeting people who are working on the front line allows you to communicate directly with them any key messages you’re keen for people to hear.
 It also opens a space for concerns and issues to be ventilated with you before they morph into bigger problems.

 - Being visible ensures that people know where your focus is – the end product of service delivery.
 You’re demonstrating you’re not a distant or remote leader, but an active and engaged one.